jsingh-ai/Alert/README.md

 ## Microsoft Teams bridge

 The working standalone bridge is included in [`teams-bridge`](./teams-bridge/README.md).
 Its existing/default Workflow URL remains supported, with optional separate Quality, Supervisor, and Maintenance Workflow URLs.
-Real URLs and pager tokens belong only in the ignored `teams-bridge/.env` file.

 The root application commands launch the bridge automatically:

 ```powershell